Spleeshmicannon/cplat/README.md

 # CPLAT (C Platform Library)
 This is a platform library written in c99.
 It's made to be simple to use, while giving easy acces to internals from whatever platform is being targeted.

+> [!WARNING]
-> Warning: This is still a ==work in progress==, do not expect this to be useful yet.
+> This is still a work in progress, do not expect this to be useful yet.

-> The current development progress is thus:
+The current development progress is thus:
-> - [x] Get window opening/closing working on Windows
+- [x] Get window opening/closing working on Windows
-> - [x] Get window opening/closing working on Linux
+- [x] Get window opening/closing working on Linux
-> - [x] Get window event management working on Windows
+- [x] Get window event management working on Windows
-> - [ ] Get window event management working on Linux
+- [ ] Get window event management working on Linux

 ## Building